-Growth of US Energy Production and Change in Internal Flows and External Trade Patterns exporter, placing new demands on transmission and storage infrastructure as much of the existing natural gas infrastructure is oriented around imports.
+Changes in internal trade flows and the shift of the US from an importer to an exporter of oil and gas are also shaping investment needs.
+The US is becoming a significant natural gas exporter, placing new demands on transmission and storage infrastructure as much of the existing natural gas infrastructure is oriented around imports.
 Significant investment is required for pipelines, natural gas and NGL processing, and LNG/NGL export facilities.
 Growing oil production has displaced imports and allowed for exports, reversing long-standing flows of crude oil within the US.
 Significant investment is required for crude oil pipelines and export facilities.
-US refinery production is increasing creating investment requirements for light crude processing and product export facilities.
-The API infrastructure study estimates that approximately \$30 billion dollars per year over the next twenty years will be spend on new oil and gas infrastructure projects (21).
+US refinery production is increasing, creating investment requirements for light crude processing and product export facilities.
+The API infrastructure study estimates that approximately \$30 billion dollars per year over the next twenty years will be spent on new oil and gas infrastructure projects.20